-Participation in orientation is required.
-If Orientation is not completed prior to the deadline, enrollment is deferred to the next term.
+Completion of Orientation is required.
+If Orientation is not completed prior to the deadline, enrollment is deferred to the next term and will continue to be deferred (for no more than 5 terms (1 year)) until completion.

 The Term Schedule